Before making any change on your PrestaShop instance, it is highly recommended to perform some benchmarks.

 Keep in mind that the surest way to tune your shop is:

 Performance tuning can be a tricky thing, there are plenty of factors that can slow down an application.

 It can come from your disks, lack of memory, network capacity, CPU: wherever you can think of.

 Then, the challenge is to find your current bottleneck (could be disks access), remove it and then find the next one (could be memory).

 There’s no way to enumerate all the performance issues we’ve encountered, but let’s review the more common ones and tackle them.

 First, try to use PHP >=7 when possible.
 Hard work has been done on performance starting on this version and it will provide a nice speed boost to your shop!

-If you’re using PHP-FPM (which should be the case in most of “modern” installations), you have to check the pool
+If you’re using PHP-FPM (which should be the case for most “modern” installations), you have to check the

 It’s usually stored in the file